 The Center for Anxiety follows PSYDNYS-NYNJADOT Externship Guidelines for applications, interviews, and notifications.
-As such, qualified applicants should upload and submit the following applications materials through the APA application portal:
+Please refer to the current guidelines for a list of relevant dates.
+Qualified applicants should upload and submit the following applications materials through the APA application portal:

 - Cover letter

-In situations where students are not able to submit recommendation letters with the rest of their application materials through the APA portal, letters writers should email their letters of recommendation as an email attachment directly to Dr. Ariel Campbell at firstname.lastname@example.org.
-Please be sure that the subject line of the email as well as the title of the attachment both read LOR followed by the students first and last name (e.g., LOR John Doe).
+In situations where students are not able to submit recommendation letters with the rest of their application materials through the APA portal, writers should email their letters of recommendation as an email attachment directly to our Director of Clinical Training, Dr. Marcia Kimeldorf at firstname.lastname@example.org.
+Please be sure that the subject line of the email as well as the title of the attachment both read LOR Psychology Externship followed by the students first and last name (e.g., LOR Psychology Externship John Doe).

-Once applications have been reviewed, qualified applicants will be invited to interview with Dr. Campbell and one additional senior clinician in our Manhattan office.
-Interviews will be conducted on an individual basis and will be scheduled for 30 minutes each.
-Time permitting, externship candidates will have the opportunity to see our Manhattan clinic and meet with any staff members or trainees who are on site and available at the time of the interview.
+Once applications have been reviewed, qualified applicants will be invited to interview with our staff in our Manhattan office.
+Interviews will be conducted on an individual basis and will be scheduled for approximately 30 minutes each.
+Time permitting, externship candidates will have the opportunity to tour our Manhattan office and meet with any staff members or trainees who are on site and available at the time of the interview.